gavinkendall/autoscreen/readme.txt

 Starts the application's timer at 1:30pm, takes initial screenshots, waits for 1 minute, takes the next set of screenshots, waits for 1 minute, etc. until the application's timer stops at 9:30pm or the application is stopped by the user.

+Known Bug
+An issue with parsing command line arguments was accidentally introduced in version 2.2.1.0 whereby user settings were loaded *after* they were set by command line arguments.
+This bug was fixed in version 2.2.3.1 which loads user settings *before* being set by command line arguments.